 Together you'll map out key milestones, while accounting for past addictive patterns and behaviours.
-Make sure to take an active part in this stage.
+Don't miss this bit out.

 What's Rehab Treatment Like, Day To Day?

-- Do you have a virtual online tour I can take?
+- Do you have sample daily agendas for treatment I can look at?

-- Can I arrange a visit to the clinic, to look around, without obligation, before committing?
+- How do I arrange to see inside the clinic, before admitting?

-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

 Addiction Treatment & Covid-19

-Step 3 - What Budget Is Available For Treatment?
+Step 3 - Set A Budget

 Public health services are usually free, but rarely provide detox, or speedy access to treatment.
 Private providers are more specialist, with a joined up approach, but come at a cost.